How To Set Goals and Delegate the SMART Way

 Authentic leadership is a relatively new leadership theory in the behavioural school of leadership theories.
 In many ways, it is largely the coming together of other leadership models.
 But it does put an emphasis on being true to self that differentiates it from other approaches.

 Taken at face value authentic leadership could be misleading or even damaging.
 After all, a toxic leader can be true to himself or herself and still be a bad leader.
-That is why true authentic leadership is about self-awareness, not just being true to self.
+That is why true authentic leadership is about self-awareness, not just being true to oneself.
 It is also why an authentic leader also displays all four of the leadership traits listed below.

 Who developed authentic leadership theory?

 Bill George is the name most associated with the term after publishing his book Authentic Leadership in 2003.
-He approached the subject from the practitioner point of view, making the case for responsible leadership as compared to the fake, hubristic, greedy or power-grabbing leadership that he observed in various spheres of management.
+He approached the subject from the practitioner’s point of view, making the case for responsible leadership as compared to the fake, hubristic, greedy or power-grabbing leadership he observed in various spheres of management.

 The subject has gained traction in academia and Bruce J Avolio and William L Gardner are at the forefront of scholarly writing on the theory.
-If you read them, and other scholars work, you will see there is no one agreed definition of authentic leadership.
+If you read them, and other scholars’ work, you will see there is no one agreed definition of authentic leadership.
 There is however growing consensus around the four key qualities of an authentic leader.
 These are:

 • Self-awareness